 These vignettes are taken from my notes during the regular Thursday Night Games.
-2003 was an eventful year with Phil providing us with quantities of
+2003 was an eventful year with Phil providing us with quantities of detailed source material during the course of the year's games.

 When I illustrated the Bestiary over ten years ago, one of the entries that fascinated me was the Nyágga.
 There was a lot implied in the scant paragraphs in the Bestiary and I came away with a continued curiosity about them.
 This year we had the opportunity to travel toward Lake Párunal and get a closer look at the hybrid people of the area.
 Of course not all the questions are answered, but then there will always be more questions...